aaronMcMahon/Tacitus/README.md

 Tacitus was written in C++ using Microsoft Visual Studio 2013's Windows Form Template.
 It makes heavy use of Allegro 5, an open source gaming library (https://github.com/liballeg/allegro5).

+Run the file "setup.exe" to load Tacitus on your machine.

 ---

 ##Questions, Comments, Concerns